-The cost of living is going up and families are finding it harder to make ends meet each month.
-This means that getting value from all your insurance providers, including medical aid, is becoming increasingly important.
+With the rising cost of living, families are finding it harder to make ends meet each month.
+This means that getting value from all your insurance providers, including medical finance, is becoming increasingly important.
 Here are seven tips to make sure you’re getting the most from your medical plan.

-Even if you are a medical aid member there are ways to save money and get the most from the plan.
-These include:
+Even if you are a medical aid member, there are ways to save money and get the most from the plan:

-- Paying cash and claiming back from the medical scheme can also save you money.
-Some doctors and pharmacies put a premium on the transaction and a handling fee and this comes out of your medical savings account.
+● Pay cash and claim back from the medical scheme to save you money.
+Some doctors and pharmacies put a premium on the transaction and a handling fee, which comes out of your medical savings account.
 It’s best to check as the money in the medical savings account belongs to you, not the medical aid.

-- Make sure to register your chronic medication – if your GP does not complete chronic medication forms and send them to the medical aid provider, the costs of your medication will be deducted from your day-to-day expenses, rather than your major medical funds.
+● Make sure to register your chronic medication – if your GP doesn’t complete chronic medication forms and send them to the medical aid provider, the costs of your medication will be deducted from your day-to-day expenses rather than your major medical funds.

 Understand your plan

-Find the best plan for you, based on your health, your age, your day-to-day needs, whether you have a family or are single.
+● Find the best plan for you – based on your health, age, and day-to-day needs, whether you have a family or are single.

-Find out about the plan and what it covers and what it doesn’t.
-The better you understand this, the less likely you are to incur expenses that are not fully covered.
+● Find out about the plan, what it covers and what it doesn’t – the better you understand this, the less likely you are to incur expenses that are not fully covered.
 Failing to get authorisation for an expensive procedure, for instance, can be a costly mistake.

 Find out about ‘gap’ cover

-This is designed to pick up any shortfall in your medical cover.
-It could be worth exploring if you’d like added peace of mind.
+A gap cover is designed to pick up any shortfall in your medical cover.
+It could be worth exploring if you’d like the added peace of mind.

 Many people don’t know that you can negotiate rates with medical service providers, such as specialists and anaesthetists.